dellacortelab/t4ss/README.md

 dssp will be installed through conda (MAKE SURE conda installs version >= 3.0.0):

     conda install -c salilab dssp

+On a mac, to get version 3.0+:

+    conda install -c salilab dssp=3.0.0

 After dssp is installed, find the path to the dssp executable and replace the dssppath variable in martinize.sh.
 You will also need the structure pdb in a directory named orig, and martinize.sh in a sibling directory to orig (i.e. accessible through ../orig).